 SHOW ME HOW

-If romance to you means big bucks and even bigger caloric expenditure, this splurge-worthy authentic Italian restaurant is the best option.
-Apart from Il Gabbiano’s crowd-pleasing pastas — including a creamy fettuccine Alfredo and spaghetti carbonara, each priced at $26.75, as well as an incredibly tender filet mignon with sautéed foie gras for $55 — you’re also getting the beautiful vistas of Biscayne Bay.
+9. Il Gabbiano.
+If romance to you means big bucks and high caloric intake, this splurge-worthy authentic Italian restaurant is your best option.
+Try Il Gabbiano’s crowd-pleasing pastas, which include a creamy fettuccine Alfredo and spaghetti carbonara, each priced at $26.75.
+Or maybe you crave the incredibly tender filet mignon with truffle sauce for $65.
+Either way, you also get the beautiful vistas of Biscayne Bay.
 Food?
 Check.
 Views?
 Check.
 Vino?
 Well, you might as well go all out and order a bottle from the extensive wine list.
 After an evening of fine dining, your date will be singing "That's Amore" in no time.
 335 S. Biscayne Blvd., Miami; 305-373-0063; ilgabbianomia.com.